sethbern/CSJava/_sources/Unit4-Iteration/topic-4-8-practice-coding.rst

               }

-.. activecode::  ch6ex9nq
+.. activecode::  code4_8_11
               :language: java
               :autograde: unittest
               :practice: T

               Finish the following code so that it prints a string message minus the last character each time through the loop until there are no more characters in message.
+              The loop condition should test the length of the message.
+              The loop body should print the message and then use substring to create a new message without the last character.
               ~~~~
-              public class Test1
+              public class TestLoop
               {
                   public static void main(String[] args)
                   {